History of Carlos Correa in Timeline

 Carlos Correa

-Carlos Correa is a professional baseball shortstop currently playing for the Minnesota Twins in MLB.
-He was drafted first overall by the Houston Astros in 2012 and has also played for them.
-Correa is from Puerto Rico.
+Carlos Correa is a Puerto Rican professional baseball shortstop currently playing for the Minnesota Twins in MLB.
+Drafted first overall by the Houston Astros in 2012, he previously played for them.
+Correa is recognized as a prominent player in Major League Baseball.

-1991: Jeff Bagwell Wins Rookie of the Year Award
+1991: Jeff Bagwell Rookie of the Year Award

 On September 22, 1994, Carlos Javier Correa Oppenheimer Jr. was born in Puerto Rico.
-He would later become a professional baseball shortstop.
+He is a professional baseball shortstop.

 Others born on this day/year